SweetBubbleTea/instagram-query/README.md

 Designed using Juypter Notebook in order to filter and query different users based on the schools they are currently enrolled into.
 Allows for the user to insert a .csv file that contains name, biography, username, and followers count data resepctively.

 ## Usage
 Replace and insert your own .csv file.
-Take note that python does recongize backwards slash.
+Take note that python doesn't recongize backwards slash.
 ```python
 file = "replace_with_csv_file_path"
 ```